-“We hosted several companies interested in purchasing the facility,” Maack said, “often working with the USW (United States Steelworkers union), the Mason County Development Agency, the Mason County Commission, the West Virginia Development Office and the State Tax Office.”
+“We hosted several companies interested in purchasing the facility,” Maack said, “often working with the USW (United States Steelworkers union), the Mason County Development Agency, the Mason County Commission, the West Virginia West Virginia Department of Economic Development and the State Tax Office.”

 On March 1, 2018, the Taiwan-based Far Eastern New Century Corporation (FENC) closed the purchase of the former M&G plant.
 The workers and company restored the manufacturing plant to full operation in July, less than four months later.

 The plant, now called APG Polytech, returned to producing polyethylene terephthalate (PET).
 Properties such as strength, flexibility, stability and recyclability make the plastic resin a popular product for bottles and food packaging.

 FENC is a leader in PET recycling in Asia.
 The Apple Grove facility marks the first plastic production site in the United States for FENC.

 The West Virginia plant offers several attractive advantages for its new owner.
 Among them, Maack cited:

 - An existing manufacturing facility in good working order, more cost effective than constructing a new plant.